Our supportive environment

 Is there a Doctor close by?

 You may feel unwell and need a doctor.
-The Southgate Medical Centre is just a step away and Dr Fox will bulk bill PSC students – just show your Medicare and Photography Studies College (Melbourne) student card.
+The Southgate Medical Centre is just a step away from Flinders St station, Dr Fox will bulk bill PSC students – just show your Medicare and Photography Studies College (Melbourne) student card.
 It’s easy to book online.
 International students will be charged a fee, which should be covered by your Overseas Student Health Cover (check with your health insurance).

 Our helpful Librarian and Student Support Officer, Jill Bartholomeusz, in the Information Resource Hub at the College, can also assist you in making an appointment.